TheMatjaz/dotfiles/README.md

 operative system.
 Currently are implemented for OS X and Linux Debian/Ubuntu.

 - [`matjaz_dotfiles_installer.sh`](matjaz_dotfiles_installer.sh) installs _Oh My
-  ZSH!_, if not already installed, clones this dotfiles repository and creates symlinks in the home directory to the just git-cloned dotfiles configuration files.
+  ZSH!_, if not already installed, clones this dotfiles repository and applies those dotfiles to the user, by creating symlinks to them from the home directory.
 - [`new_system_packages_installer.sh`](new_system_packages_installer.sh) which
-  installs some basic packages from the main package manager of the current operating system.
-Currently only for `brew` + `brew cask` or `apt-get` and `pip3` installed, and a bunch of basic useful formulas.
+  installs some packages which the Matjaž's dotfiles are for.
+It calls the system's package manager.
+Currently only for `brew` + `brew cask` or `apt-get`.
 - [`full_system_updater.sh`](full_system_updater.sh) just like
-  `new_system_packages_installs.sh` detects the operative system and updates all the packages of its package managers: currently only for `brew` + `brew cask` or `apt-get`, `pip3` and `gem`.
+  `new_system_packages_installs.sh` detects the operative system and updates all the packages of its package managers.
+Currently only for `brew` + `brew cask` or `apt-get`, `pip3` and `gem`.